cjacobme/cj.software.camel.monitoring/Camel Monitor Component/README.md

 4. use Apache Cassandra

 One of the first things I'm going to try out is to use Apache Cassandra, because it is __very__ fast, and one can use an optional Parameter _Time to Live_ in each
 <tt>Insert</tt> statement.
-With this parameter provided, the database record is delete from the database without any further action.
+With this parameter provided, the database record is deleted from the database without any further action.